sahilgharte/React_Practice_1/Readme.md

     1. Understood deeply the useState and how it works (const ..).
     2. Added login logout button on click using useState variable.
     3. Added search bar for restaurant search.
+    4. Implement the logic/feature behind the searching of restaurant.